+2.5.1 Difficulties

-- 2.5.1 Difficulties - Whilst to date, the Council has already commissioned significant evidence regarding the environment, social and economic baseline in South Derbyshire and how this could change in the future, there are still some gaps in our knowledge.
-The Council is working to fill these 'gaps' through continued evidence collection and consultation, (such as on-going landscape work) and on-going consultation with key stakeholders such as the Local Education Authorities.
-The Council will continue to update its appraisal work to reflect emerging evidence. - It is difficult to predict the exact nature of impacts of varying options identified in respect of some issues.
+- The Council has commissioned significant evidence regarding the environment, social and economic baseline in South Derbyshire and how this could change in the future, inevitably there are still some gaps in our knowledge and forecasting how environmental and social conditions could change in the future is a difficult exercise as wider government policy and investment could have a major effect on the environmental, social and economic condition of the District.
+However the Council has worked with other Authorities and agencies to try and understand the likely effects of the proposals and policies in the Plan and will seek toproactively manage Plan performance as well as wider policy requirements to ensure that the Plan can deliver against the Plan objections set out in Section 1.5 of this report. - It is difficult to predict the exact nature of impacts of varying options identified in respect of some issues.
 For example in respect of appraising sites there remains considerable uncertainty over how well sites could perform as their performance could be largely determined by the exact location (layout) of development proposals and the way development is implemented.
 Where such uncertainties exist this will be documented in individual appraisals and where appropriate measures to provide certainty over the nature and direction of impacts will be documented within detailed appraisals.
 Moreover following the adoption of the Local Plan Part 1 there will be greater policy guidance which will help ensure that where developments do come forward they meet the policy criteria specified in that document. - Related to the above, a similar level of uncertainty exists regarding the likely effects of Local Green Space Options.
-This is because at the time the appraisal was undertaken, decisions regarding the methodology were still outstanding and it is unclear how many local green spaces could ultimately be proposed for designation, where these will be located and what their nature will be.
-Once greater certainty regarding the nature and number of green spaces is available the appraisal included in the draft report will be updated accordingly. - Finally, in respect of Swadlincote town centre boundary there is uncertainty regarding the likely prospect of continued major private investment.
+This is because at the time the appraisal was undertaken, decisions regarding the methodology were still outstanding and it is unclear how many local green spaces could ultimately be proposed for designation, where these will be located and what their nature will be. - Finally, in respect of Swadlincote town centre boundary there is uncertainty regarding the likely prospect of continued major private investment.
 A recently completed study of Swadlincote town centre indicates that retail and leisure occupier demand for Swadlincote is currently limited and is likely to remain so in the short to medium term.
 However there may be potential for mixed use development schemes as well as public or grant funded projects and on this basis appraisals reflect that there will be some potential to deliver improvements to the town centre even in the absence of major private investment.
 With all of the above in mind the Authority have sought to moderate its appraisal of broad options and policies concerned with town centre development given that private sector opportunities are expected to be limited in the short to medium term and whilst other opportunities may arise they are likely to be limited.